Utah woman locked kids in trunk while she shopped, police say

 "The small children ... began making noise and moving frantically, causing the vehicle to shake," police said.
 "Several good Samaritans observed this and came to the aid of the children."

-Bystanders instructed the 5-year-old on how to open the trunk using the emergency latch in it, authorities say.
+Bystanders coached the 5-year-old on how to open the trunk using the emergency latch in it, authorities say.

 Charity Maw told CNN affiliate KTVX that she was in the parking lot when she heard pounding from inside the trunk.
 When the children were finally freed, they were crying, she said.